Address Resolution Protocol

 Summarizing has some disadvantages as well:

 • A router will drop traffic for unused networks without an appropriate destination in the routing table.
-When we use summarization, the summary route may include networks not in use.
+The summary route may include networks not in use when we use summarization.
 Routers that have summary routes forward traffic to routers that advertise summary routes.

 • The router prefers the path with the longest prefix match.
 When you use summaries, your router may choose another path where it has learned a more specific network.
 There is also a single metric for the summary route.